angeliasterling/one-click-hugo-cms/site/content/post/self-promotion-screen-printing-t-shirts-using-a-cricut.md

 I **highly** encourage you to shop local whenever possible, but I’ve linked to all of the supplies through Amazon so you know exactly what products I used.

-*\* Please note this post was made possible by a partnership with Amazon.
+*\* Please Note: as an Amazon Associate I earn from qualifying purchases (I'd be a fool not to).
 All opinions and reviews are my own.*

 * [Cricut Maker](https://amzn.to/2YfHDfG)
 * [Speedball 10 Monofilament Screen Printing Frame, 10-Inch-by-14-Inch](https://amzn.to/37HH0i9)